w3c/guide/process/charter.md

 - The handling of Formal Objections to a charter adds more time.

 Manage changes resulting from review
 : As a result of review, make any requested very minor changes (in place) to the charter.
 If substantive changes are proposed, then initiate review of those proposed changes.
-In either case, the Strategy Team follows a process for [managing changes to charters after review](#manage-changes).
+In either case, the Technical Strategy Team follows a process for [managing changes to charters after review](#manage-changes).

 Request approval from TiLT
 : Once the review has ended and [Formal Objections are addressed](../council/council.md), the Chartering Facilitator [requests approval from TiLT](tilt/#request) and records in the [pipeline](#pipeline) issue that a TiLT decision has been requested.
 TiLT informs the Chartering Facilitator of their decision.
 Allow approximately 2 weeks, but see [timing of responses from TiLT](tilt/#timing) for details.